SEMH at Carr Manor Primary School

 All staff at CMPS are trained on the MindMate 'Scheme of Work'.
 MindMate is a brand new, exciting and modern social, emotional and mental health curriculum for Key Stages 1-4.
 The MindMate lessons have been written by a range of teachers, mental health professionals and consultants in partnership with other services and groups.
 They are designed to fit into our PSHE curriculum, in a modern, engaging and evidence based manner.

 Age appropriate content includes both broad upstream topics such as healthy relationships and more mental health specific topics such as low mood and depression.
 In addition, Emotional Literacy skills (based on the work of the Southampton Psychology Service) are incorporated into all the lesson outcomes to ensure that the learning is personalised and embedded.
 This means that children practice a range of skills, including talking about their feelings, rather than simply developing a theoretical understanding of SEMH.
+In a safe environment, we’re equipping our children with the language that they need to be able to talk about their own mental health and that of others, and we provide activities to enable them to rehearse conversations around mental health.

 The MindMate lessons are self-contained lessons, but they join together to form a spiralised social, emotional and mental health curriculum.
 There are six themes which form the framework for primary learning.
 In addition, there are specialised modules which allow for a more detailed focus on selected topics and which could be used in addition to the core lessons or for targeted groups of pupils.